 If we can make every minute count as much as possible, we should find that the day to day “stuff” doesn’t take over too much and we can have more time for what we really want to be doing.

 It’s creating that extra hour without the need for time travel!

 To help you along the way I’ve put together my top tips for how to save time each and every week.

 I really hope that they help you take back control a little and make time for what’s important for you…

 Now – let’s get straight to it, shall we…

-If you can group things together in your week (errands, phone calls, paying bills etc…) then you will get them done much faster than if you did each one as and when it cropped up.
+If you can group things together into your weekly schedule (errands, phone calls, paying bills etc…) then you’ll get them done much faster than if you did each one as and when it cropped up.

 Planning out your meals each week will take a little time, of course it will – but you only have to do the thinking once and you can reuse the plan again and again.

 Meal plans save time because you don’t have to open the cupboards each day and work out what to cook, and you don’t have to take extra trips to the shops to get food because you will have bought your food shop knowing what meals you are cooking for.